 In the said study period, a total of 235 patients underwent 257 surgical interventions; meaning to say that a few underwent multiple surgical interventions.
 The surgeries peaked in the month of May 2018 (31) and were least in October 2018 (15).
 217 cases underwent one surgical intervention (92.3%).
-The surgical interventions have been classified as open (214, 83.3%) and closed (43, 16.7%).
-Of these 235 cases who underwent surgical intervention, a total of 141 cases had visited the OPD during the study period and were admitted.
+Of these 235 cases who underwent surgical intervention, a total of 141 cases had visited the OPD during the study period and admitted.
 Considering 3083 OPD cases, this translates into a hospital prevalence of about 46 per 1000 OPD cases.
 94 cases did not come in through the classic OPD route.
 They could have come in through inter departmental transfers or referrals, in all likelihood.
 The male-to-female ratio worked out to 2.2 : 1.
-This ratio is in consonance with the male preponderance seen in other studies ^[8-9].
-Neonates upto 28 days from birth constituted 8.1% of the total cases.
-Infants aged between 29 days to 365 days from birth constituted the majority of the cases at 41.7%.
-This is in consonance with other studies which have brought out that most CHDs are diagnosed between 1 month and 6 years of age ^[8-9].
-This could be attributed to referral from peripheral health centres and increasing use of echocardiography.
-Maximum cases were in the weight category between 3 kgs to 6 kgs (31.1%).
+This ratio is in consonance with the male preponderance seen in other studies [8-9].